Voiced by: Jaden Smith (English), Junji Majima (Japanese)

 - Western Terrorists: After Helena blows up the Bachelor Board because it's a symbol of Neo Yokio's excess, she's wanted by the police and the Remembrancer.

-- Alpha Bitch: A male example - Arcangelo takes any chance he can to undermine Kaz's success in regards to the Bachelor Board (short of downright sabotage) and isn't above pulling punches when Kaz is down.
+- Alpha Bitch: A male example - Arcangelo is proud of his looks and high status, takes any chance he can to undermine Kaz's success in regards to the Bachelor Board (short of downright sabotage), and isn't above pulling punches when Kaz is down.

 - Privileged Rival: Older money than the Kaan family, and looks down on them for being "ratcatchers."
 It appears Arcangelo's casual anti-magistocrat racism is all part of an act to keep up his rank on the Bachelor Board - as soon as the Board is destroyed, Arcangelo is sincerely friendly towards Kaz.